The Hood (Thunderbirds): 1960s series and films

 The character appears in six episodes of the original Thunderbirds: "Trapped in the Sky", "The Mighty Atom", "Martian Invasion", "Edge of Impact", "Desperate Intruder" and "Cry Wolf".

 The Hood's precise origins are unknown.
 While it is known that he is the half-brother of Kyrano, the details of their relationship – such as which parent they share or which of them is the elder – remain a mystery, as does the cause of his hypnotic powers.
 Not even his real name is known; throughout the series, he is addressed only as "Agent Seven-Nine" or "Six-Seven-One", and each of these codenames is used in only one episode (Agent Seven-Nine in "Martian Invasion", and Six-Seven-One in "Edge of Impact").
 His "Hood" name comes from tie-ins and spin-off media.

-What is known for certain about The Hood is that he possesses a significant reputation among the less ethical groups of the world, as he is shown to be in contact with militaries and spy agencies that are seeking information or looking to have targets eliminated.
+What is known for certain about the Hood is that he possesses a significant reputation among the less ethical groups of the world, as he is shown to be in contact with militaries and spy agencies that are seeking information or looking to have targets eliminated.
 He resides in a temple in a Malaysian jungle.
-It contains a statue of Kyrano (which The Hood stands in front of when communicating telepathically with his brother) as well as other hi-tech equipment that he uses to monitor his enemies and develop his plans.
+It contains a statue of Kyrano (in front of which the Hood stands when communicating telepathically with his brother) as well as other hi-tech equipment that he uses to monitor his enemies and develop his plans.

 The Hood's overriding aim is to uncover the secrets of the Thunderbirds machines and use them for his own ends.
-He engineers disasters in an attempt to record the machines in action – for example, planting a bomb aboard Fireflash ("Trapped in the Sky"), trapping film actors in a flooding cave ("Martian Invasion"), or triggering a nuclear meltdown so that he can hide a miniature camera on Thunderbird 2.
+He engineers disasters in an attempt to record the machines in action – for example, planting a bomb aboard Fireflash ("Trapped in the Sky"), trapping film actors in a flooding cave ("Martian Invasion"), or triggering a nuclear meltdown so that he can hide a miniature camera on Thunderbird 2 ("The Mighty Atom").
 His plans invariably fail, through International Rescue's intervention or his own mistakes and incompetence.